sundarmd/Standalone-Visualizations/ReadMe.md

-# This is a constantly growing comprehensive portfolio of data visualizations using multiple Python libraries, demonstrating versatility in data representation techniques
+# This is a constantly growing comprehensive portfolio of data visualizations using various libraries - some built for fun, some not

 [OpenAI GPT Prices Over Time](https://github.com/sundarmd/Standalone-Viz/blob/main/OpenAI%20GPT%20Price%20Over%20Time/GPT_Prices_VIz.ipynb)